lorenzofelletti/EdgeCloudApproximate/README.md

 ## Network Setup
 The setup includes, other than a VM with the setup described above, also other VMs, acting as Kafka producers, and with a simpler setup.
 The setup of these lighter VMs will be described later.
-The VMs communicate thanks to a network setup described [here](Network.md).
+The VMs communicate thanks to a network setup described [here](wiki/Network.md).

+## Kafka Setup
+In order to execute some of the programs contained in this repo, you need to follow the steps described [here](wiki/Kafka.md).